aleksandr-vin/aleksandr-vin.github.io/_posts/2025-09-13-managing-the-situation-on-the-shore.md

 1. Noticing a diver in the water, ask him to inflate his BCD, and KEEP EYES ON HIM
 2. DO NOT turn away and:
    1. ask 2 guys nearby (preferably by name) to lock a bearing on the diver from both sides from you (15-20 meters from you).
-   2. ask 3rd guy to get fins, snorkel and mask and swim to the diver.
+   2. ask 3rd guy to get fins, snorkel, mask and flotation device and swim to the diver.
    3. ask first 2 guys if they have the bearing locked.
       1. Only when they confirm it, you can turn your eyes off the diver and continue organization on the shore.